FAQ

 You are trying to normalize a file, writing to an

-as it will support most input stream types.
+The default output container is .mkv as it will support most input stream types.
 If you want a different output container, make sure that it supports your input file's video, audio, and subtitle streams (if any).

-Also, if there is some other broken metadata, you can try to disable copying over of metadata with -mn
+Also, if there is some other broken metadata, you can try to disable copying over of metadata with -mn.

 Finally, make sure you use a recent version of ffmpeg.
 The static builds are usually the best option.